Hot topics

 Pixel 8 Pro camera samples

-Google Pixel 8 vs. Google Pixel 8 Pro: Software
+Google Pixel 8 lineup: Software

-Of course - as always, Google sends its new Pixel phones into the race with a brand-new Android.
+Of course—as always, Google sends its new Pixel phones into the race with a brand-new Android.
 In this case, it is of course Android 14, so you can see right away what you can expect on smartphones from manufacturers like OnePlus, Xiaomi, and others in the future.

 Besides the already mentioned camera features, the devices in Android 14 offer many new possibilities like the call filter "CallAssist" or improved Google Assistant functions.
 Thanks to Googe AI in Google Chrome, you can now have Google Assistant display web pages as a summary.
 The catch of this last story is that it only works in English and only in the US.